 1 Overall description

-3GPP TSG SA would like to thank 5G-ACIA for the liaison statement and the attached white paper on Exposure of 5G capabilities for connected industries and automation applications.
+3GPP TSG SA thanks 5G-ACIA for the liaison statement and the attached white paper on Exposure of 5G capabilities for connected industries and automation applications.

-3GPP work in all groups is contribution driven and the work plan captures the features based on work items agreed in different working groups.
+3GPP TSG SA thanks 5G-ACIA for the very good collaboration in Rel-16 and Rel-17.
+It can be noted that some of the use cases and requirements in the 5G-ACIA white paper are covered already by SA WG1.
+As always, the filling of additional gaps is contribution driven.

-3GPP invites individual member companies to provide contributions on these additional use cases and requirements to the individual 3GPP working groups starting at stage1, i.e. SA WG1.
-Subsequently stage2 and stage3 work will be progressed accordingly.
+Therefore 3GPP TSG SA invites individual member companies to continue providing contributions on these additional use cases and requirements to the individual 3GPP working groups starting at stage1, i.e. SA WG1.
+Subsequently network stage2 and stage3 work will be progressed in other working groups.

-3GPP invites individual member companies to provide contributions on these additional use cases and requirements to the individual 3GPP working groups starting at stage1, i.e. SA WG1.
-Subsequently stage2 and stage3 work will be progressed accordingly2 Actions
+2 Actions

 To 5G-ACIA